 Rod and Staff's math program is black-and-white, straightforward, no-nonsense traditional mathematics with an emphasis on drill and memorization as well as practical application through word problems.
 Previously taught concepts are continuously reviewed.
-Conceptual teaching is weaker than in programs such as BJUP's and Modern Curriculum Press Mathematics.
+Conceptual teaching is weaker than in programs such as those from Math-U-See and BJU Press.
 Sometimes teachers are told to visually illustrate a concept on the board, and there are some illustrations.
 But manipulative activities are rare.

 Students complete speed drills every other day at the end of class time, then complete the lesson page in their workbooks during seatwork time.
 They might also complete some of the blackline pages.
 The "after class" time, which is directed by the teacher, is intended for practice, review, or introduction of a new topic.

 The amount of seatwork is similar to that in A Beka Arithmetic or Alpha Omega's Horizons Math programs, but there is a larger amount of math fact drill and less variety in methodology than we find in most math programs.